Local tropicalizations of splice type surface singularities: Local tropicalization of splice type systems

 \section{Local tropicalization of splice type systems}

 Let $\Gamma$ be a splice diagram with $n$ leaves and let $\cS(\Gamma)$ be a splice type system associated to it, as in~\autoref{def:splicesystem}.
 Fixing a total order on $\leavesT{\Gamma}$ yields an embedding of the corresponding splice type singularity $(X, 0)$ into $\CC^n$.
-In this section we describe the local tropicalization of this embedded germ by computing the local tropicalization of the intersections of $X$ with each coordinate subspace of $\CC^n$ (see~\autoref{def:posloctrop}).
+In this section we describe the local tropicalization of this embedded germ, following the characterization from \autoref{def:posloctrop}.
 As a byproduct, we confirm the first half of~\autoref{thm:main1}, namely that $(X,0)$ is a complete intersection in $\CC^n$ with no irreducible components contained in any coordinate subspace.

 The injectivity of the map $\emb$ from~\eqref{eq:embedGamma}, discussed in~\autoref{thm:injectivityrho}, fixes a natural simplicial fan structure on the cone over $\emb(\Gamma)$ in $\R^n$:

 \begin{definition} Let $\Gamma$ be a splice diagram.
 Then, the set $\R_{\geq 0} \emb(\Gamma)$ has a natural fan structure, with top-dimensional cones